TN 30 (06-24)

 If the couple's countable income is equal to or less than the FBR for an eligible couple in the computation month, the individual is eligible for SSI under the deeming rules.

-2. Sponsor-to-alien
+2. Sponsor-to-noncitizen

-• The allocation for each alien who is sponsored by and who has income deemed from the ineligible spouse is the difference between the FBR for an eligible couple and the FBR for an eligible individual.
+• The allocation for each noncitizen who is sponsored by and who has income deemed from the ineligible spouse is the difference between the FBR for an eligible couple and the FBR for an eligible individual.
 The amount of the allocation automatically increases whenever the FBR increases.

-• The allocations for eligible aliens are first deducted from the ineligible spouse's unearned income.
+• The allocations for eligible noncitizens are first deducted from the ineligible spouse's unearned income.
 If the ineligible spouse does not have enough unearned income to cover the allocations, the balance is deducted from the ineligible spouse's earned income.

 C. Policy for determining SSI payment amount